science-computing/wartungsplan/README.md

 ### A tool to download calendars from Microsoft Exchange

-`tools/downloadExchange.py` and its configuration file `exchange.conf` can be used to download a calendar from Microsoft Exchange Server using a functional account that shares calendars with other users.
+`downloadExchange` and its configuration file `exchange.conf` can be used to download a calendar from Microsoft Exchange Server using a functional account that shares calendars with other users.